Euclideon/vaultclient/docs/UserGuide.md

 Mouse Controls:
 - Holding the left mouse button down and moving the mouse will "tumble" (Turning without moving) the camera.
 - Holding the right mouse button down on a point in the scene (not the skybox) will begin "panning" (moving the camera, but not turning it) the camera.
 It will keep the originally hovered point _under the mouse cursor_.
-- Holding the middle mouse button down on a point in the scene (not the skybox) will begin "orbitting" (keeping the camera the same distance from the point by turning and moving the camera) the selected point.
+- Holding the middle mouse button down on a point in the scene (not the skybox) will begin "orbiting" (keeping the camera the same distance from the point by turning and moving the camera) the selected point.
 It will keep the originally hovered point _at the same place on the screen_.
 - The scroll wheel will "dolly" (move the camera in and out) from the hovered point (not the skybox).
   > TIP: If you prefer scroll wheel to change the move speed like Euclideon Geoverse MDM does, that option is available in the Mouse Pivot bindings in settings as well.